Kristy Arbon's HeartWorks

 • Strengths Perspective (Dennis Saleebey)

-• Strozzi Institute’s Embodied Leadership theory, and
+• Strozzi Institute’s Embodied Leadership theory.

 trauma recovery

-Somatic Self-Compassion™ can support your healing journey and tend to your body now.
+Self-Compassion training can support your healing journey and tend to your body now.
 If you suffer from the effects of trauma and you need to do deep somatic work to heal the past, there are a bunch of great resources available to you.
 Here are some of them:

 Deirdre Fay